grandtheftdisco/henventory/README.md

 - I learned how & when to ask for help (no one is an island!), and likewise, when to push myself to find the answers independently.
 - On that note, I learned how to develop without AI.
   - This was a big one for me, and maybe a bit controversial, too.
-  - I think there's a time and a place to use assistants and/or agents, but I wanted to go through the process, start to finish, with only human brains involved.
+  - I think there's a time and a place to use AI, but I wanted to go through the process -- start to finish -- with only human brains involved.
 I'm very glad I did.
 - I learned how to put my big, looming, often-foggy questions into words.
-  - This is one of the most challenging aspects of software development: knowing how to ask a question without having a paradigm in place _for_ that question.
+  - This is one of the most challenging aspects of learning software development: knowing how to ask a question without having a paradigm in place _for_ that question.
 In other words: it's hard to ask about something that you don't yet understand.

 **Most importantly:** I would not have learned any of these things without Bookis' technical guidance and touchbase meetings.
 Seriously.
 After this experience, I firmly believe that good development cannot be done in a vacuum.
 While Rails may be known as 'the one-person framework', I would truly hate to be forced to use it that way.

-[^4]: I, too, like to live dangerously.
+[^4]: I know: I'm a menace.
 [^5]: I'm looking at you, Laravel.
 [^6]: Anyone got this figured out yet?
 [^7]: Again: remind me to just _start_ with Postgres next time.